COVID-19 safety update

-Tickets to the sealion show are an extra £2 per person, but having seen some great shows at similar attractions, we were disappointed.
-We found the show short and unimpressive, and it was followed by a short and seemingly unrelated 3D movie about a boy discovering he is part Big Foot.
-We wouldn’t recommend it.
+All talks and demonstrations are free except for the sea lion show, which is an extra £2 per person.
+Having seen some great shows at similar attractions, we were disappointed.
+We found the show short and unimpressive, and it was followed by a seemingly unrelated 3D movie about a boy discovering he is part Big Foot.
+Personally, we wouldn’t recommend it.

 How long will we spend at Woburn Safari Park?